-SAN ANTONIO (AP) - Twenty years after Selena was killed in Texas by her fan club president, the "Queen of Tejano" will be remembered with concerts, lookalike contests and a massive festival in April.
+SAN ANTONIO, Texas - Twenty years after Selena was killed in Texas by her fan club president, the "Queen of Tejano" will be remembered with concerts, lookalike contests and a massive festival in April.

 Her father has mixed feelings about the celebrations.
 Abraham Quintanilla III says his family remembers Selena every day, but doesn't mark the March 31 anniversary of her death.